 The second style is an inlay; in this case a swipe or tap will open a drawer that pushes the original screen content partially off screen.

 The most popular orientation for the Side Drawer is on the left, but it can be on the right instead, or there can be drawers on the right and the left.
 If you plan to internationalize your ionic app you should know that RTL languages will prefer the side menu on the right.

 Ionic Framework provides support for Side Menu Navigation through the ion-menu component.
 The Ionic Menu component is a navigation drawer that slides in from the side of the current view.
 The Ionic menu support different types such as

 Like the Side Drawer, the Toggle Menu can be an inlay that pushes the content down below the menu, as with, or an overlay that appears as a layer above the content.
 It's a good-looking approach, scalable and user-friendly.

 This pattern is not difficult to implement and allows you to keep your whole menu and for users to easily navigate with it.

 The nice thing about the Toggle Menu is that it appears in place and keeps the users there, without the risk of disorienting them.

-It's important to ask yourself these questions when deciding when to use persistent and transient navigation:
+It's important to ask yourself these questions when deciding when to use Persistent and Transient navigation in your Ionic apps:

-Have you answer and of these questions with a yes?
+Did you answer any of these questions with a yes?
 Then you'll probably need to choose persistent navigation.

 Secondary Navigation Patterns